-Join Aaron F. Ross for an in-depth discussion in this video Creating long hairstyles, part of Creating Hair with Maya nHair.
+Join Aaron F. Ross for an in-depth discussion in this video Creating long hairstyles, part of Maya: nHair.

 …For longer hair styles, we will need to use different settings.…I want to lead you through that process.…I've got the scalp emitter here, and I'll go ahead and select…it and go to the N hair menu, and choose create hair options.…The output will be paint effects and, nurbs curves.…For the UNV count, just to keep things simple I'll set them to 40 and 40.…No passive fill with a little bit of randomization to break up the grid.…And then points per hair and length.
 These are the most important.…Let's make the length ten centimeters, and the number of points…to 20 so we can have a point every half centemeter.…